Richard-WYZ/DECO3500_DesignProject_Team_LateBu/intro website/intro.md

+# NutriMate: Co-cooking for Connection, Culture & Health

+NutriMate is a physical–digital co-cooking system that transforms underused dorm kitchens into hubs of social connection and healthy living.

+# Challenge

+International students in shared housing often feel isolated and avoid the communal kitchen because it’s messy, confusing to book, or don’t knows when it’s available.
+Yet they still want nutritious meals, new friendships, and cultural exchange.

+# Our Vision

+NutriMate turns everyday kitchen spaces into a context-aware social journey: from noticing an event in the lobby, to coordinating cooking in the kitchen, to sharing memories afterward.
+It blends social awareness, coordination, and mutual learning with mobile, context-sensitive tools that travel with students through their daily lives.

+# How It Works

+- **Interactive Lobby Board** — shows real-time availability and cultural themes; scan to reserve instantly.
+- **Mobile Companion App** — check open spots, find cooking partners, and get reminders on the go.
+- **AI Kitchen Display** — guides small teams step by step, visualizing roles, nutrition tips, and progress.
+- **Souvenir Printer** — prints personalized group illustrations to celebrate shared achievements.

+# Social × Mobile Edge

+- NutriMate is **social**: it fosters collaboration, coordination, and cultural learning through cooking.
+- It’s **mobile**: connecting physical spaces and digital moments, adapting to each student’s context, whether in the lobby, the kitchen, or on the move.

+# Impact

+By making cooking visible, guided, and shared, NutriMate helps:
+- Increase communal kitchen usage
+- Reduce loneliness among residents
+- Promote healthier, culturally diverse eating habits
+- Each session becomes a story worth sharing — a digital and physical trace of connection.

 | Social                                            | 体现                                                              | 说明                                                                   |
 | ------------------------------------------------- | ----------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | **Awareness（感知）**                       | 实时显示厨房空位与使用状态（Interactive Lobby Board、Mobile App） | 让学生知道“谁在使用厨房”“哪里有空位”，提升情境感知，降低使用门槛。 |